-60% Controlled Assessment
+50% Controlled Assessment

-Controlled assessment is split into two parts.
-Component 1 30% and Component 2 30%.
-Both are practical units.
+This is a practical unit.
 Students broaden and enhance their ICT skills and capability.
 They work with a range of digital tools and techniques to produce effective ICT solutions in a range of contexts.
 They learn to reflect critically on their own and others' use of ICT and to adopt safe, secure and responsible practice.

 Students will develop skills, knowledge and understanding through this qualification which are relevant to both work and further study.
-Success in the course will support your progression into a range of subject areas such as A Levels in Business or Geography, or BTEC Tech Award Level 3 in Digital Information Technology or Further Education.
+Success in the course will support your progression into a range of subject areas such as A Levels in Business or Geography, or Level 3 Cambridge Technicals in IT or Further Education.
 It will also support progression into employment through Apprenticeships in areas such as Digital Marketer or Business Administrator.